fallin/Itc4net/README.md

 ### Some Things to Consider

 Interval Tree Clocks are a fascinating approach to causality tracking, but ultimately the partial ordering of events (vector clocks) or the detection of inconsistent data replicas (version vectors) are combined with many other techniques within a distributed system.
 For example, [Amazon's Dynamo](http://s3.amazonaws.com/AllThingsDistributed/sosp/amazon-dynamo-sosp2007.pdf) paper combines many techniques, including: [consistent hashing](https://github.com/fallin/Wildling/blob/master/Wildling.Core/PartitionedConsistentHash.cs), versioning, membership, gossip protocols, failure detection, and more, to form a cohesive system.
-Yet, this is just one example.
-With causality tracking, like everything in computer science, there is no "one-size-fits-all" answers, so here are some things to consider:
+With causality tracking, like everything in computer science, there are no one-size-fits-all answers, so here are some things to consider:

 Obtaining or distributing stamps among multiple participants requires careful consideration: